A guided TFTP Server recovery tool for macOS

 Choose the firmware file

 Use the file name and image type requested by your device.
-Some bootloaders require a specific filename; others request any matching file from the TFTP root.
+Some bootloaders require a specific filename; others request any matching file from the served folder.

 Step 6